ang-zeyu/infisearch/docs/src/search_configuration_renderers.md

 });
 ```

-As the interfaces are rather low level, this page will cross reference the `UiOptions` typescript interface [here](https://github.com/ang-zeyu/morsels/blob/main/packages/search-ui/src/SearchUiOptions.ts) directly.

 ## The `h` function

 `h`

 Almost all renderer functions are passed a `h` function.
-This is an **optional** helper function you may use to create elements.
+This is an *optional* helper function you may use to create elements.

 The method signature is as such: